Burmese Tofu

 5. Continue to stir the batter with a spoon until the batter is thick and shiny, it may take up to 15 minutes or longer.
 Watch the heat while doing this.

-6. When the batter reached the desired thickness, pour into a greased dish and let cool off.
+6. When the batter reached the desired thickness, pour it into a greased dish and let cool off.

 7. Store in the fridge in an airtight container.